Claret-Srl/frontend/build-scripts/README.md

-# Bundling Home Assistant Frontend
+# Bundling Safegate Pro Frontend

-The Home Assistant build pipeline contains various steps to prepare a build.
+The Safegate Pro build pipeline contains various steps to prepare a build.

 - Generating icon files to be included
 - Generating translation files to be included